 The weighting of these objectives is a reflection of our long-term focus as a research-based development stage biopharmaceutical company.
-In establishing annual corporate objectives, we typically overweight the percentage of achievement measurement to objectives related to development progress and outcomes as these are the substantial drivers of long-term stockholder value at this stage of the Company's development.
-We believe this mix and weighting of corporate goals places emphasis on milestones that are important to build long-term sustainable foundation of our business.
+As such, in establishing the 2022 Corporate Objectives, we overweighted the percentage of achievement measurement for objectives related to development progress and outcomes, particularly for those associated with the bempegaldesleukin program, our lead program at the time.
+We believe this mix and weighting of corporate goals places emphasis on milestones that were important to build long-term sustainable foundation of our business at the time.
 A corporate performance rating in excess of 100% can only be achieved if the board of directors determines that the goal achievement for one or many of the goals substantially and qualitatively exceeded the target metrics, or the Organization and Compensation Committee uses its discretion to factor in other significantly positive corporate events that occurred during the performance period.
 The maximum potential corporate performance rating is 200%.

-Actual Annual Incentives Earned for 2021
+Actual Annual Incentives Earned for 2022